The Best Non-Toxic Lunch Boxes For Kids of Any Age

 • Free From: BPA, PVC, lead and phthalates.

-• From the website: Our Eco-Friendly durable waxed cotton canvas lunch bags are perfect for any meal or snack.
+• From the website: These Eco-Friendly durable waxed cotton canvas lunch bags are perfect for any meal or snack.
 Great for kids or adults on the go.
-Waxed with beeswax blend finish.
+Waxed with a beeswax blend finish.

 • Shop: Waxed Canvas Lunch Bag